ibm-cloud-docs/pattern-webapp-openshift-vpc/networking-design.md

 In a cloud deployment architecture, a Public Zone is a network segment placed between an organization's internal and external networks, typically the Internet.
 Its purpose is to provide additional security by isolating internet-facing services and workloads from the internal network, protecting sensitive data and critical systems from potential security threats originating from the internet.

-• The HomeDIY -commerce application's internet-facing static content (Presentation Layer) is deployed in IBM Cloud Object Storage (ICOS).
+- The HomeDIY -commerce application's internet-facing static content (Presentation Layer) is deployed in IBM Cloud Object Storage (ICOS).

-• Static contents like HTML, JavaScript, and Images/Videos are served from ICOS to internet users.
+- Static contents like HTML, JavaScript, and Images/Videos are served from ICOS to internet users.

-• All requests reaching ICOS are via Cloud Internet Services (CIS), which acts as a public/global load balancer with DDoS protection.
+- All requests reaching ICOS are via Cloud Internet Services (CIS), which acts as a public/global load balancer with DDoS protection.

-• CIS has multiple Point of Presence (PoP) locations for Content Delivery Network (CDN) capability, improving user experience and application performance.
+- CIS has multiple Point of Presence (PoP) locations for Content Delivery Network (CDN) capability, improving user experience and application performance.

-• CDNs cache static content like images, stylesheets, and scripts on their servers, reducing the load on the origin server when users request these resources.
+- CDNs cache static content like images, stylesheets, and scripts on their servers, reducing the load on the origin server when users request these resources.

 In the Public Zone, organizations can strike a balance between offering external access to internet-facing services while maintaining the security and integrity of internal networks and sensitive data.
 This is crucial in cloud deployments where scalability and flexibility are essential for adapting to changing workloads and evolving security threats.

 In the Public Zone, organizations can maintain a balance between providing external access to internet-facing services and ensuring the security and integrity of their internal networks and sensitive data.
 This approach is particularly crucial in cloud deployments, where scalable and flexible solutions are essential for adapting to dynamic workloads and evolving security threats.

+**Private Zone (Secure Workloads)**
+In the HomeDIY E-commerce application deployment, business functions, integrations, services, data access, and storage layers are deployed in a private zone, which includes additional security policies and filtered traffic.
+The ROKS cluster is deployed in a VPC with security policies, and all traffic is routed through a VPC Load Balancer to distribute traffic across multiple availability zones.
+Microservices are exposed to static web apps or mobile apps using Routes objects in Red Hat OpenShift.
+Network policies define ingress/egress to and from pods or microservices, and Red Hat OpenShift service mesh adds an additional layer of control in Layer 7.
+The BFF microservices are enrolled in the Red Hat OpenShift service mesh for flexibility in controlling traffic through a sidecar proxy.
+Workloads in the ROKS cluster need access to IBM Cloud services, which can be connected via a Virtual Private Endpoint (VPE ) connection.